Nissan TD engine: TD42T

 The TD42T is the turbocharged version of the aforementioned TD42.
 It was available from 1993.
-Nissan revised the piston design to accommodate the forced induction by adding extended oil squirters and oil cooling the pistons.
-Crankshafts were also updated to suit turbo engines.
-The fuel pumps were upgraded to an 11mm plunger style on these models to handle the increase of fuel supply needed for the turbo application.
+Nissan revised the crankshaft design as well as the piston design to accommodate the turbocharging.
+Extended oil squirters and oil cooling for the pistons were added.
+The fuel pumps were upgraded to an 11 mm plunger style on these models to allow more fuel flow.

 TD42Ti

 These engines have been fitted with a factory intercooler and were built from the end of 2002 to 2007.
-In February 2003, this version received electronic control of injection timing; this increased the torque output to 360 Nm, equivalent to a BMEP of 1.09 MPa.
+In February 2003, this version received electronic control of injection timing; this increased the torque output to 360 Nm.
 The electronic control version was called the TD42ETi by Nissan.
 Power outputs of the turbocharged models range from 145 to 160 PS depending on fitment, model, and market.
 These are the most sought after model of the TD42 family, having the strongest internals and being factory intercooled.
 Still highly valued due to their simplicity and reliability, the TD42 family has a strong following in the overlanding and offroading markets.
 Aftermarket support is extensive for the TD42 with many options available both in OEM and performance applications.
 Nissan ended production in 2007 due to incoming emissions restrictions; in most applications it was replaced by the ZD30 family.